 - Little Miss Badass: Stealth belt, vibroblade, and sneak attack.
 Plus the aforementioned living alone on the streets of Taris and exploring places seasoned fighters fear to tread.

-- Parental Abandonment: Her only known family is her worthless brother Griff.
+- Parental Abandonment: Her parents are both dead and her only (known) surviving family is her worthless brother Griff.